-I am tracking these for last few months to see similarities and find reasons for traffic drop.
+I am tracking these for the last few months to see similarities and find reasons for the traffic drop.

-Of course, I have plenty of time, there is not much going for my own website.
-I came up with some theories that I have documented after the research, but the reason for traffic drop looked obscure.
+Of course, I have plenty of time, but there is not much going on for my own website.
+I came up with some theories that I have documented after the research, but the reason for the traffic drop looked obscure.

 All these sites are live for years and have an excellent social following, plus the content quality is not bad.

 Moreover, these are relevant sites for their target market and audience, but then why Google was penalizing these sites in the search?